grantbow/fit/README.md

 start small as grow gradually as users, use cases and developers are added.
 The FIT issue system can help at each stage.

-Generally one issue set is used for one git repository but recursive issues directories are supported.
-As complexity increases adding multiple `issues/` directories in different parts of your git repo helps keep context focused.
+Generally one issue set is used for one git repository but recursive fit directories are supported.
+As complexity increases adding multiple `fit/` directories in different parts of your git repo helps keep context focused.

 There are some choices of how to handle past issues.
 As the number grows closed